 By Age.
-The survey results indicated that as valley residents age, finding affordable housing easily becomes more common.
-For younger residents, affordable housing is even more difficult as 86% of residents claim finding such housing is not easy.
+The survey results indicated that as valley residents age, the ease with which they are able to find affordable housing increases.
+For younger residents, affordable housing is more difficult, as 86% of residents claim finding such housing is not easy.

-When evaluating by age, the ease of accessing affordable housing easily looks like to following:
+When evaluating by age, responses to the question of ease of accessing affordable housing trend as follows: